Amalfi Coast Travel Tips for First-Time Visitors | What to Know Before You Go

 Driving is a great option if you:

-- Want flexibility to explore multiple towns
+• Want the flexibility to explore multiple towns and viewpoints

 Important tips for driving on the Amalfi Coast